 I haven't been HOG hunting for a long time.
 Last I did go ...
 I took my M1A and it worked great!

 kind of Heavy

 For your intended use, HOGS, you could get a scout and use Irons or put an Aimpoint or Scout scope on it and go get busy.
 If you were willing to pack a little more weight get a Loaded model and have better long range accuracy.
 This setup will not match a bolt rifle for accuracy unless you tune it up and spend some coin on it, but you can get started hunting hogs and work into upgrades.

 Search tags for this page

-need help with hogs texas
+any ranchers need help with wild hogs in texas.

-ranchers needing help with hogs
+ranchers need of help with wild pigs

 sako trg22 pig hunting